Ensuring the Safety of Clinical Trial Participants: Meet Eddie Darton, M.D.

 Drug safety professionals like Darton develop the safety protocol for all stages of a clinical trial, identifying the medical and laboratory tests that will monitor patient safety, agreeing with regulatory agencies on how trial data will be collected and clarifying how serious side effects will be expeditiously reported.

 To develop a protocol, Darton studies all available data and literature to understand and anticipate safety risks.
-In rare diseases like Duchenne muscular dystrophy, where there is a smaller library of patient data (because the number of people affected is smaller and there are fewer participants in clinical trials), Darton must widen his search for safety information.
+In rare diseases, where there is a smaller library of patient data (because the number of people affected is smaller and there are fewer participants in clinical trials), Darton must widen his search for safety information.
 “We look at what’s known from non-clinical studies and animal studies, and we extrapolate things we see in those studies to what we might see in humans,” he explained.
 “We also look at study data from other therapies in development.
 And we factor in the day-to-day real-world information we get from ongoing clinical studies.
 Only then do we have a good picture of safety concerns.”

 We want to make sure we’re keeping patients safe without making the drug trial process more burdensome.